 Pacific Decadal Oscillation (PDO) index

-The Pacific Decadal Oscillation (PDO) index value for 2014 (annual mean) was +1.1.
-Negative values have generally been observed since around 2000 on a decadal timescale; this was the first positive annual mean value in eight years.
+The Pacific Decadal Oscillation (PDO) index value for 2015 (annual mean) was +1.6.
+Negative values were generally observed from around 2000 to the early 2010s, and positive values have been recorded since 2014.

 Time-series of the PDO index

 The red line represents annual mean values for the PDO index,

 the blue line represents five-year running mean values,

 The Pacific Decadal Oscillation (PDO) is an SST anomaly pattern of Pacific climate variability that shifts phases on an inter-decadal time scale usually covering more than 10 years.
 The PDO index is defined as the projections of monthly mean SST anomalies onto their first EOF vectors in the North Pacific (north of 20ºN).
 The EOF vectors are derived for the period from 1901 to 2000, and climatology is defined as monthly mean for the same period.
 Globally averaged monthly mean SST anomalies are subtracted from each monthly mean SST anomaly before calculation of the first EOF vector in order to eliminate the effects of global warming.

 When the PDO index is positive (negative), SSTs in the central part of the North Pacific are likely to be lower (higher) than their normals (i.e., typical SST anomalies in the positive phase of the PDO).
 In addition, when the index is positive (negative), sea level pressures (SLPs) values in the high latitudes of the North Pacific are likely to be lower (higher) than their normals.
 This indicates that the Aleutian Low is stronger (weaker) than its normal in winter and spring (typical SLP anomalies in the positive phase of the PDO).